telerik/kendo-ui-core/docs/aspnet-mvc/tutorials/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-menu.md

         $("#menu").kendoMenu();
     });

-This uses a jQuery selector to get your `&lt;ul&gt;` tag with the id `menu`, then turns it into a Kendo UI Menu.
+This uses a jQuery selector to get your `<ul>` tag with the id `menu`, then turns it into a Kendo UI Menu.
 This type of Kendo UI usage is sometimes called explicit widget initialization, since the element is directly targeted in JavaScript.
 You are going to see examples of implicit initialization, `data-` attributes, and the MVVM pattern later on.
 However, the examples of the first application control aim at being simple.

 ### Add the Genres Pull-Down Menu

 The next step is to convert the **Genres** list to a pull-down menu.
-Any `&lt;li&gt;` element that in turn contains another list `&lt;ul&gt;` element is treated as a pull-down item.
+Any `<li>` element that in turn contains another list `<ul>` element is treated as a pull-down item.
 Start with an empty pull-down menu item for the **Genres**.

 ###### Example